CHILD CUSTODY

 Physical custody refers to where the children will live and how much time they will spend with each parent.

 It is the policy of the state of Nevada "to ensure that minor children have frequent associations and a continuing relationship with both parents after the parents have ended their relationship, become separated or dissolved their marriage."
-(See NRS 125C.001.)
+(See NRS 125C.001) Nevada courts decide child custody based on the best interests of the child.
+Judges may consider each parent’s relationship with the child, the child’s needs, the level of conflict between the parents, the ability of the parents to cooperate, any history of domestic violence or abuse, and other legally relevant factors.
+If you are facing a custody dispute in Henderson or Las Vegas, your strategy should focus on the child’s stability, safety, and long-term well-being.

 Legal custody can be “joint” or “sole.”
 Most of the time, parents share decision-making responsibilities equally in a joint-legal-custody arrangement.
 Sole legal custody means one parent has the ability to make decisions on the child’s behalf on their own.
 This typically occurs only when a parent lacks the capacity to adequately protect and care for a child, or they are so far removed so as to be unable to do so.